 Motor Vehicle Insurance Premium Rebate Promise

 Fortunately, Queensland has not experienced wide-spread lockdowns.
-At the conclusion of our first review period (1 July 2020 to 30 December 2020), driving patterns and collision rates had normalised and therefore as no unexpected surplus had been collected, no rebate will be paid.
+At the conclusion of our first review period, driving patterns and collision rates had normalised and therefore as no unexpected surplus had been collected, no rebate will be paid.

 As part of our continued commitment, within three months of June 30, 2021, the results of the second review period will be reported on.
 Following the conclusion of this review, RACQ will consider whether to continue with the Motor Vehicle Insurance Premium Rebate Promise.

 We’re here for our members and their communities

 Throughout the COVID-19 pandemic, we’ve continued to find opportunities to give back and provide value to our members and their communities:

 - Over $20 million in member savings across a wide range of our discount partners, including PUMA Energy fuel, Repco, Woolworths, and Thrifty Car Rentals^

 - RACQ Foundation approved $1.38 million in funding to help 113 community groups across Queensland